netdata/blog/content/posts/monitor-docker-netdata.md

 databases, plus all the pre-configured alarms that come with that collector!

-You can monitor specific metrics for any of the [200+ apps/services](https://docs.netdata.cloud/docs/add-more-charts-to-netdata/) Netdata integrates with, with little or no configuration on your part.
-Just set the service up using the recommended method, and Netdata will auto-detect it with little or no configuration on your part.
+You can monitor specific metrics for any of the [200+ apps/services](https://docs.netdata.cloud/docs/add-more-charts-to-netdata/) like MySQL, Nginx, or Postgres, with little or no configuration on your part.
+Just set the service up using the recommended method, and Netdata will auto-detect it.

 For example, here are some real-time charts for an Nginx web server, running inside of a Docker container, while it's undergoing a stress test.